tensorly.decomposition.parafac2

 Notes

 This formulation of the PARAFAC2 decomposition is slightly different from the one in [1].
-The difference lies in that here, the second mode changes over the first mode, whereas in [1], the second mode changes over the third mode.
-We made this change since that means that the function accept both lists of matrices and a single nd-array as input without any reordering of the modes.
+The difference lies in that, here, the second mode changes over the first mode, whereas in [1], the second mode changes over the third mode.
+This change allows the function to accept both lists of matrices and a single nd-array as input without any mode reordering.

 Because of the reformulation above, \(B_i = P_i B\), the \(B_i\) matrices cannot be constrained to be non-negative with ALS.
 If this mode is constrained to be non-negative, then \(B\) will be non-negative, but not the orthogonal P_i matrices.
 Consequently, the B_i matrices are unlikely to be non-negative.